 - 1. Hair must be neat and clean.
 Hairstyles that obstruct eye contact and/or extreme colors or styles are not acceptable.
 For example, long-spiked or Mohawk haircuts are not acceptable. - 2.
 Facial hair must be neatly groomed or clean shaven. - 3.
-All tattoos should be covered by clothing. - 4.
 Strong perfumes are to be avoided for patient comfort.

 The established "norms" of certain clinical settings may modify these standards for professional attire, but any variations in professional attire must be approved by the supervisor.
-Consult your supervisor to clarify expectations.
+Fellows should consult the rotation supervisor to clarify expectations.